T

 landmark

-• Consider renting an audio guide for deeper historical context.
+• Consider renting an audio guide to fully appreciate the historical context.

 A short walk from Tiananmen Square.